-- CHD 190 Coordinated Practice I and EDU 200 Introduction to Teaching as a Profession are courses that require placement in approved activities by the program head. - Students who have current certifications in First Aid and Safety and CPR (Child or Adult) can use these to fulfill the two-credit HLT 106 requirement.
+- 1. EDU 200 Introduction to Teaching as a Profession is a course that requires placement in approved activities by the program head. - Students who have current certifications in First Aid and Safety and CPR (Child or Adult) can use these to fulfill the two-credit HLT 106 requirement.
 The original cards must be presented to the Admissions and Records office.
 No online First Aid/CPR cards will be accepted for credit at JTCC. - 3.
 Students with good computer skills may seek to satisfy this requirement by CLEP. - 4.
 CHD 298 must be taken in conjunction with CHD 265. - 5.
 The humanities elective requirement must be satisfied by completing one 3-credit conceptual humanities course that offers breadth of knowledge.
 Additional humanities electives may be conceptual or applied with a focus on skills, techniques and procedures.
 See web site (www.jtcc.edu/humanitieselectives) for a list of approved conceptual and applied humanities electives. - 6.
 Part-time students should consult their faculty advisors regarding appropriate course sequences. - 7.
-Transfer to Four-Year Colleges and Universities Students should consult their academic advisors and their intended transfer institutions for specific direction in course selection.
+Transfer to Four-Year Colleges and Universities This program is not intended for transfer.
+Students desiring to transfer should consult their academic advisors and their intended transfer institutions for specific direction in program and course selection.
 Required courses for any major at four-year institutions may vary.